 - Get 8 hours of sleep a day

-- Creating a device shut off period each day.
+- Creating a device shut-off period each day/having less screen time.

 - Get outside and explore daily